-We developed the label over 5 years, participating in The Melbourne Fashion Festival Young Designer parade and wholesaled our range nationwide to independent boutiques.
+We developed the label over five years, participating in The Melbourne Fashion Festival Young Designer parade and wholesaled our range nationwide to independent boutiques.

 It was during this time we were approached by businesses to design and produce fashionable uniforms and from this I recognised a niche in the uniform market that I decided to fill.

-Narelle completed a BA in Creative Advertising at RMIT and she brought her experience in client service to our business.
-My husband Paul came on board full time in 2013 and now manages operations for Cargo Crew.
+Narelle completed a Bachelor of Arts in Creative Advertising at RMIT and she brought her experience in client service to our business.
+My husband Paul came on board full-time in 2013 and now manages operations for Cargo Crew.

 Are there any key moments in your career that really challenged you?

 There is not a day that goes by without a challenge.
 Growing a business from scratch is challenging in many ways as you find that you need to become an expert in so many areas.
-For us its about developing a strong team.
+For us it is about developing a strong team.

 Who has been your most influential resource/mentor?

 The Body Shop Founder Anita Roddick has always been an inspiration to me.
 She was a pioneer entrepreneur who created an original and innovative product offering with passion and drive.

 Some of the clean and contemporary designs from Cargo Crew.